 Motor fuel and diesel motor fuel

 Motor fuel (or gasoline) and diesel motor fuel are also subject to a state-imposed excise tax.
-These excise taxes are part of the price-per-gallon paid for the fuels, but are not part of the taxable receipt.
+These excise taxes are part of the price-per-gallon paid for the fuels by the customer at the pump, but are not part of the taxable receipt.

 As a seller, when you accept something as a trade-in and reduce your selling price accordingly, sales tax is only due on the reduced price after subtracting the credit for the trade-in, as long as you plan to resell the trade-in item.
 This is most common with sales and purchases of motor vehicles.